-Until recently, we expected to rely on Mallinckrodt as the sole-source drug product manufacturer of REMOXY pursuant to an Amended and Restated Commercial Supply Agreement, or the Mallinckrodt Agreement.
-Pfizer and Mallinckrodt established the Mallinckrodt Agreement when Pfizer was responsible for commercialization of REMOXY.
-Pfizer assigned the Mallinckrodt Agreement to us upon the termination of the Pfizer Agreements.
-In addition to drug product manufacturing, Mallinckrodt was responsible for sourcing excipients in REMOXY other than those provided by the Durect Agreement.
+We expect to continue to rely on Mallinckrodt as the sole-source drug product manufacturer of REMOXY pursuant to the Mallinckrodt Agreement.
+In addition to drug product manufacturing, Mallinckrodt is responsible for sourcing excipients in REMOXY other than those provided by the Durect Agreement.

-Other commercial manufacturing and supply agreements
+Commercial manufacturing and supply agreements

-We will rely on third-parties to conduct certain quality control and assurance testing, shipping or storage of REMOXY.
+We will rely on third parties to conduct certain quality control and assurance testing, shipping or storage of REMOXY.